Chest Reconstruction / Top Surgery

 • Providing information about UCLA’s Gender Health Program.

-• Taking an initial intake assessment in order to understand each person’s health care needs and goals.
+• Taking an initial intake assessment of each person's health care needs and goals to share with their Gender Health Program providers.

 • Coordinating referrals for gender-affirming surgeries.